If I Live – a #BookReview

 #ThrowbackThursday

 Renee began the Throwback Thursday meme on her blog, It’s Book Talk to share some of her old favorites as well as sharing books published over a year ago.
 Sounded like a good reason to join!
-I am touching on some of my oldies but goodies, favorite authors, and favorite stories.
+I’ll be going back over my favorite authors and stories you might not have previously experienced.
 Hopefully, you’ll find either a story or author that interests you and you’ll check them out.
 And, if you’d like to join the fun, you’re welcome to use Renee’s pic from her website.
-Just provide the link back to her please).
+Just provide the link back to her, please.

 Book Blurb: